over-keys/MIDIC15-Web-Config/README.md

 Close other MIDI apps, such as a DAW, if the browser cannot access the device.

-If GitHub Pages does not show the latest version immediately, wait a moment or hard-refresh the page.

 ## License

 This project is released under the MIT License.